WeShap: Weak Supervision Source Evaluation with Shapley Values: Our Method

-First, we consider the marginal utility of a LF $\lambda$ in classifying a data point $(x,y)$ using the MV label model.
-Notice that LFs that abstain on $(x,y)$ will not affect the prediction of MV model, so we only consider LFs providing weak labels.
+First, we consider the marginal utility of an LF $\lambda$ in classifying a data point $(x,y)$ with the MV label model.
+Notice that LFs that abstain on $(x,y)$ will not affect the prediction of the MV model, so we only consider LFs providing weak labels.
 Without loss of generality, we first consider the case where $\lambda(x)=y$.
 Suppose in a LF permutation, there are $a$ correct LFs and $b$ wrong LFs in the predecessor LF set of $\lambda$.
 The marginal utility of $\lambda$ on $(x,y)$ is:

 As a result, we can efficiently compute the average marginal contribution of $\lambda$ by enumerating the number of accurate and inaccurate LFs in the predecessor set of $\lambda$ over all possible LF permutations.